Forecasting macroeconomic data with Bayesian VARs: Sparse or dense? It depends!: Econometric framework

+Let $\mathcal{A}_j$ denote the generic index set that labels the coefficients of the $j$th group in $\bm{\phi}$ (e.g., the first group could be the own-lag coefficients associated with the first lag, the second group could be the cross-lag coefficients associated with the first lag, etc.), and let $n_j$ denote the number of elements in $\mathcal{A}_j$.
+Then, as a semi-global local prior with $k$ groups, we define the following hierarchical representation:

+The only additional input required is the partitioning of $\bm{\Phi}$ into $k$ subgroups.
+We propose a partitioning that mimics two features of the Minnesota prior, namely the distinction between own-lag and cross-lag coefficients and the distinction between lags in general: In each lag, the diagonal elements (the own-lags) and the off-diagonal elements (the cross-lags) constitute separate groups, which makes $2p$ groups in total.
+The vanilla global-local prior, i.e.\ no partitioning of $\bm{\Phi}$, is nested as the special case where $k=1$.

-Other modifications to global-local priors within the VAR framework are explored in \citet{huber_adaptive_2019} and \citet{chan_minnesota-type_2021}. \citet{huber_adaptive_2019} consider both, equation-specific and covariate-specific shrinkage.
-The first means that the covariates of each equation form separate groups (individual degree of shrinkage for each equation) and the latter that the specific covariates across all equations form separate groups (individual degree of shrinkage for each covariate across all equations).
-In terms of predictive power, \citet{huber_adaptive_2019} do not find considerable improvements over the baseline version of their GL prior. \citet{chan_minnesota-type_2021} investigates a unification of the Minnesota prior with a global-local prior, namely the normal gamma prior.
+The semi-global framework nests other modifications to global-local priors within the VAR framework as special cases.
+E.g., \citet{huber_adaptive_2019} consider both, equation-specific and covariate-specific shrinkage.
+The first means that the covariates of each equation form $M$ separate groups (individual degree of shrinkage for each equation) and the latter that the specific covariates across all equations form $K$ separate groups (individual degree of shrinkage for each covariate across all equations).
+The multiplicative lag-wise specification considered in the same paper, however, is not nested in the semi-global framework, since we assume independence across the $k$ groups.
+The adaptive Minne\-sota prior in \citet{chan_minnesota-type_2021} could also be cast in the semi-global framework.
+It is the unification of the Minnesota prior with a global-local prior, namely the normal-gamma prior \citep{griffin2010}.
 That is, there are two semi-global shrinkage parameters: One for own-lags and one for cross-lags.
-As in the global-local framework, each coefficient has its own local parameter.
-The prior variances are rounded off with the scaling term $\frac{\hat{\sigma}_{i}}{r^2\hat{\sigma}_j}$ of the Minnesota prior (cf.\ Eq.\ \ref{eq:HMv}).
-Our semi-global-local variant differs in three important aspects.
-First, we do not shrink stronger more distant lags than closer lags a priori.
-Second, our approach is purely Bayesian, because we do not tune hyperparameters with estimates from the data (except number of observations in R2D2).
-Third, \citet{chan_minnesota-type_2021} places the prior on the structural-form VAR coefficients, whereas we define the priors for the reduced-form coefficients.
+Additionally, each coefficient is assigned a local scale.
+The prior variances are rounded off with the scaling term $\frac{\hat{\sigma}^2_{i}}{r^2\hat{\sigma}^2_j}$ of the Minnesota prior in analogy to Eq.~\ref{eq:HMv}.
+Besides using quantities estimated from the data to tune the prior variances, the adaptive Minnesota prior differs from our approach as it is a prior for the structural coefficients.
+Another class of priors, which could be extended to semi-global priors are the asymmetric conjugate priors for homoskedastic VARs proposed in \cite{chan2022}.
+Similar as with the adaptive Minnesota prior, the asymmetric conjugate priors exploit the structural form of the VAR.